 2017-2019

-Now that I am feeling more comfortable with the Unreal Engine, I think it was time to combine these newly learned skills with Web design.
-The background images were all rendered from a scene in Unreal.
-Having the page elements as an overlay or even be part with the background itself was a challenge that I gave to myself.
+the background itself was a challenge that I gave to myself.
 What better could be the presentation of a Level Designer and Front-End Developer.

 After many platform changes with the old Website, starting as a Jimdo site, then make it in an actual self-made Website and now with the re-design.
-For right now this should be the final design choice of my Portfolio Website.

 The new site will still have changes.
 The background images will be filled with more assets, hidden but visible, kind of like Easter Eggs within the scenes.